-On Saturday April 16, we recued Chloe, a cat we found crying for help on the rooftop of our Sanctuary.
+On Saturday April 16, we rescued Chloe, a cat we found crying for help on the rooftop of our Sanctuary.
 24 hours later, we realized she was a nursing mama and that she had developed mastitis so we started searching for her litter all over the place.
 Those babies were nowhere to be found.
-We couln’t hear or see anything so after a couple of hours we just gave up all hope of finding them alive.
+We couldn’t hear or see anything so after a couple of hours we just gave up all hope of finding them alive.

-We inmediately went to our rooftop and searched all over again but nothing there!
+We immediately went to our rooftop and searched all over again but nothing there!
 We went out and started walking toward the meowing… It was coming from a rooftop nearby (about 100mts away from us).

-Finally, around 9pm, we contacted the owners of the house and they allowed us to get access their rooftop… and there they were!
+Finally, around 9 pm, we contacted the owners of the house and they allowed us to get access their rooftop… and there they were!
 2 teeny-tiny skinny furbabies all dirty and covered in pigeon’s poop.
 The family wanted to keep one of the babies and we brought in the other one, a little girl that looks just like her mama.
 Finding both kittens alive after 6 days without their mother was a ‘’DOUBLE MIRACLE’ so we came up with the name MiMi for her.

 Welcome home teeny-tiny Mimi <3